 - Stomach sleepers require lower loft (almost flat) so that your neck doesn’t get curved.

-- The side sleeping position need more contouring from the base of the neck to the ear (slightly heightened)
+- Side Sleepers need a contour pillow, curving from the base of the neck to the ear (slightly heightened).

 - Back sleepers require medium loft with contouring toward the spine.

-As for types, Memory foam works wonders when it comes to pressure relief but if you prefer natural materials go for latex or down (if you are not allergic).
+As for types, a memory foam pillow will likely work wonders when it comes to pressure relief but if you prefer natural materials go for latex or down (if you are not allergic).

-If you ever suffered from migraines, you know how bad it can get.
-Not only that it can up to 72 hours, but it can severely impact your ability to perform even the simplest tasks.
-It’s caused by a spasm of the main artery that supplies the brain with blood.
+If you ever suffered from migraines, you know how deeply they can affect your sleep.
+Not only can they up to 72 hours, but it can severely impact your ability to perform even the simplest tasks.
+Migraines can be caused by a spasm of the main artery that supplies the brain with blood.
 When it contracts, it causes this familiar pain, pulsing, and nausea.

-One of indirect migraine causes is incorrect sleeping posture.
-You can easily correct this with a proper pillow to align your spine and neck naturally and to prevent any further nerve irritation.
+One indirect migraine cause is incorrect sleeping posture.
+In some cases you can correct this with an alternative pillow design to align your spine and neck naturally and to prevent any further nerve irritation.

-Recommendations: The best pillows for migraines will include memory foam, latex or buckwheat pillow with good cooling properties that keeps your spine and neck naturally aligned.
+Recommendations: The best pillows for migraines will include memory foam, latex or buckwheat pillows with good cooling properties that keep your spine and neck naturally aligned.
 These are coincidentally some of the best pillows for neck pain and back sleepers as well.

-Pillows designed to help with obstructive sleep apnea force you to sleep on your side or stomach while providing enough head and neck support.
+Pillows designed to help with obstructive sleep apnea force you to be a side sleeper or stomach sleeper while providing enough head and neck support to keep you aligned.
 As some of you may already know, sleeping on your back is not recommended for this condition as it can increase the number and occurrence of apnea episodes.
 If you have OSA, you may want to consider this alternative pillow.

 We recommend: EnduriMed CPAP Pillow

-With memory foam construction it allows fantastic contouring while its indentations and shape allow for CPAP machines to remain in place without discomfort.
+Memory foam pillows like this one offer fantastic contouring while the indentations and shape allow for CPAP machines to remain in place without discomfort.